Back to Blog

 The lender charges a valuation fee of $150 to $400 at each drawdown stage (so $750 to $2,000 across the five stages).
 Some lenders absorb this as part of the establishment fee, others bill each inspection — ask upfront.

 Construction loans are a specialist product and not every broker or bank handles them well.
 Slow drawdown processing can delay your builder, which delays your move-in, which costs you rent.
 Match with a NestPath construction loan specialist to find a lender with fast drawdown turnaround and competitive rates.
-We are building a dedicated construction loans guide — for now, the broker match is the fastest route to a lender who knows the product.
+For a complete construction loan guide including the full first home buyer grant stack, see our dedicated construction loans guide.

 Building Contracts — What to Check Before You Sign